PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-TimeSpan-Literals.md

 The `Start-Sleep` cmdlet is expanded to allow a `-TimeSpan` parameter, where a `TimeSpan` object can be passed.

 The behaviour of `Start-Sleep` when only one anonymous parameter is given is that a non-`TimeSpan` object is interpreted as an argument to parameter `-Seconds` and a `TimeSpan` object is interpreted as argument to parameter `-TimeSpan`.

+All of this is only enabled when an experimental feature called `TimeSpanLiterals` is enabled.

 ## Related